oracle-livelabs/oci/terraform-infrastructure/network/network.md

 ![picture10](images/ociig.png)

-**2. Defining a Nat Gateway**

-In the terrafrom.tfvars file, navigate to the ngw\_params data structure.
+In the terraform.tfvars file, navigate to the ngw\_params data structure.
 Within the ngw\_params you will see that there is an oci-ngw data blocks that defines an Nat gateway.

-Copy the variable strings below and paste it into the oci-ngw data block.
+4. Copy the variable strings below and paste it into the oci-ngw data block.

 ```
 <copy>